Chapter 9 : Hogsmeade

 Draco nodded once and turned to leave, opening the door before he hesitated.
 Hermione hadn’t moved.

 “Thanks, Granger,” Draco said.
 It was so quiet that Hermione wasn’t even sure she heard him correctly.
-The door swung shut behind him and he was gone.
-Hermione sat in the dark classroom for several minutes, blinking in surprise.
+The door swung shut behind him, and he was gone.
+Hermione stood in the dark classroom for several minutes, blinking in surprise.
 She hadn’t a clue in the world what had just happened.
 Finally, she stood and picked up her bag.
 She made her way out of the classroom and finally back to her dorm.

 “Hermione!”
 Theo exclaimed from the couch when the portrait hole opened.